All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Every medication used in adolescents requires heightened attention to safety.
 Here are the areas most relevant to tirzepatide in teens.

 Growth and bone development.
 Adolescence is a critical window for bone density accrual, with teens building up to 50% of their lifetime peak bone mass.
 Caloric restriction during this period raises concerns about calcium and vitamin D intake.
-Teens on tirzepatide need adequate calcium (1,300 mg daily) and vitamin D (600+ IU daily), with monitoring to ensure bone health is not compromised .
+Teens on tirzepatide need adequate calcium (1,300 mg daily) and vitamin D (600+ IU daily), with monitoring to ensure bone health isn't compromised .

 Nutritional requirements.
-Teenagers need more calories per pound than adults because they are still growing.
+Teenagers need more calories per pound than adults because they're still growing.
 Reduced appetite on tirzepatide must be carefully managed so that teens consume enough protein (1.0 to 1.5 g per kg of body weight), vitamins, and minerals.
 A pediatric or adolescent-focused dietitian should be part of the care team.

 Reproductive considerations.
 For teen girls, significant weight loss can affect menstrual cycles.
 Conversely, weight loss in teens with PCOS-related obesity often improves hormonal balance and cycle regularity.
 Open communication with the prescribing physician about any menstrual changes is important.

 Mental health screening.
-Body image, peer pressure, and social media create a complex emotional landscape for teens dealing with weight.
+Body image, peer pressure, and social media create a complex emotional space for teens dealing with weight.
 While weight loss medication often improves self-esteem, ongoing mental health monitoring is a standard part of responsible adolescent treatment.

 What Families Should Consider